 Tips for studying

 - Get enough sleep.
-Late nights in the weeks before your exam will put your ‘body clock’ out and affect your memory and your ability to stay alert and focused.
+Late nights when you have trouble staying awake while studying can disrupt your body clock.
+Lack of sleep can affect memory and decrease your ability to stay alert and focused.

 - Eat healthy.
-If you are not eating well, you cannot expect yourself to perform well in school, or anything else.
-Make sure you are eating right!
+If you’re not eating well, you can’t perform well in school.
 Keep some healthy snacks with you while you’re studying to avoid the temptation of junk food.

-- Get enough exercise.
-Make sure you keep your energy levels steady.
+- Exercise.
+Get enough exercise and make sure you keep your energy levels steady.
 When you get your blood flowing, you feel more energized and alert.
-Even small 5 minute breaks to stretch your body while you are studying will make all the difference!
+Even small 5-minute breaks to stretch your body while studying can make a big difference.

 Know when and where you study best.
 Whether you prefer to study alone or with a study group, plan your study session based on your learning style.